 The fund does not enter into hard commission arrangements.
-With regard to soft dollar arrangements, AIM is compliant with the legally established Fund Governance Principles.
+With regard to soft dollar arrangements.
 AIM is charged by brokers for research information.
 This research information is beneficial to the fund and its participants.

 Proposed profit appropriation

 The Board of Management proposes to add the profit for the financial year to the fund's participants capital.